connect@weareguru.com

 And here's the kicker: this pattern showed up everywhere.
 Among Unlikely Conscious Consumers—the people least motivated by values—35% who wanted to support local businesses said limited product variety was the main problem.
 Even the skeptics aren't opposed to shopping local.
 They just can't find what they need.

-Let's Talk About What "Limited Availability" Actually Means
+What "Limited Availability" Actually Means

 When 27% of consumers say limited availability stops them from shopping local, they're not making excuses.
 They're describing reality.